Novel Voices

 In exceptional cases, and in recognition of the transformative power of music education, PMHU offers mentorship and support to outstanding Novel Voices students who have been accepted into music schools and training programs in the United States.
 For the past two summers, PMHU has assisted select Ghetto Classics students participating in summer studies at Kinhaven Music School in Weston, VT.
 Additionally, we are proud to share that after one year of intensive online study through Novel Voices, a Ghetto Classics student has matriculated to Bard College where he is pursuing a dual degree in Viola Performance and Architecture.
 This remarkable young man intends to take his new skills back to Kenya to improve his impoverished community and to create more opportunities for young students like him to change their lives through music.

-To learn more about the Vital Sounds Initiative, contact Program Manager Lynne Carr at lynne@pmhu.org.
+To learn more about the Novel Voices, contact Program Manager Margaret Dyer Harris at margaret@pmhu.org.

 Program Impact